 The Covid-19 pandemic has fast tracked us to think about how we want to work in the future and many organisations are now considering moving towards a “hybrid way of working” where people have more choice and flexibility in where, as well as when they work.
 In the hybrid model, you may see people working sometimes in the office, sometimes at home or sometimes in another place, for example a coffee shop.
 In addition, traditional working hours of 9- 5 could be abolished in favour of hours that better suit individuals.

-As restrictions from the pandemic are further lifted, we are hearing that there will now be a choice to be made as to how to conduct business going forward and whether to continue to adopt a more permanent flexible approach.
+As restrictions from the pandemic are now lifted, there will now be a choice to be made as to how to conduct business going forward and whether to continue to adopt a more permanent flexible approach.
 Of course this may not work for every organisation, but many leaders are considering their options which may also result in cost saving benefits as the need for office space is reduced.

 So what are the benefits of a hybrid way of working?